Modern Dental Chair in Marietta

 Why Are Teeth Extractions Necessary?

-There are several reasons why you and Dr. Foxhall might decide that a tooth extraction is needed.
+There are several reasons why Dr. Foxhall may recommend a tooth extraction:

 Sectioning a Tooth